Acne Treatment with Isotretinoin (Accutane)

 Isotretinoin is a synthetic form or derivative of Vitamin A. It improves acne by reducing oil production and shrinking oil glands, and by decreasing inflammation.
 The oil production is reduced while the patient is on the Isotretinoin, but returns to normal after the Isotretinoin is stopped.
 Surprisingly, the improvement in the acne persists even after oil production returns to normal and the Isotretinoin is stopped.

 The usual treatment course is FOUR – FIVE MONTHS.
 Because pregnancy is the TOP risk associated with taking Accutane female patients must wait 30 days to start the medication once they are enrolled in the system.
-At the first office visit confirmation of a negative pregnancy screen is performed.
+In Portland, the first office visit confirmation of a negative pregnancy screen is performed.
 Isotretinoin and IPLEDGE consent is obtained at this point.
 The patient goes on line and enrolls in the IPLEDGE program.
 The patient will follow up in 30 days to begin the treatment.
 Each patient is seen monthly for a total of 6 visits.
 Male patients can start the medication at the first visit.

 Effects of Isotretinoin